mongodb/terraform-provider-mongodbatlas/examples/MongoDB-Atlas-Third-Party-Integration/Readme.md

 **3\.
 Execute the Terraform apply.**

 Now execute the plan to provision the MongoDB Atlas resources.
+Note: you can find the Prometheus Config details under Outputs section.

 ``` bash
 $ terraform apply